tsevdos/codehub-react/bite-sized-learning/react-code-smells/presentation/presentation.md

 # How to fix unhandled state and errors

 - handle all posible errors (especially network errors)
-- handle all state values in JSX
+- handle all state values

 ---